rozek/gundb-direct-localforage-adapter/README.md

 "direct" means that a node's complete id (its "soul") is used as a key for localForage to store that node's contents.
 While this may work well for short souls, it will consume a lot of memory as soon as the node ids get longer...

-> **Important: after two weeks of intensive work and no substantial outcome, I have decided to give up on GunDB - it is full of bugs and - even worse - race conditions and the implementation looks like being hacked in a style used 40 years ago (when source code had to be compact and variable names short in order to fit into the memory)**
+> **Important: after two weeks of intensive work and no substantial outcome, I have decided to give up on GunDB - it is full of design flaws, bugs and - even worse - race conditions and the implementation looks like being hacked in a style used 40 years ago (when source code had to be compact and variable names short and objects to be returned by reference because of performance constraints)**
 >
-> **I wish everbody working with and on GunDB good luck - but I will no longer participate**
+> **I wish everbody working with and on GunDB good luck - but will no longer participate myself**
 >
 > **Nevertheless, you may still use my contributions in any way you like - they are MIT licensed**